 Mainframe computers are designed to handle huge volumes of data and information.
-These can support more than 100 users at same time.
-These very large and expensive computers have great processing speed and very large storage capacity and memory as compared to minicomputers.
+These can support more than 100 users at the same time.
+These very large and expensive computers have great processing speed and very large storage capacities and memories as compared to minicomputers.

-These computers even posses and work with more than one processor at the same time.
-Thus one can say these are multi-user, multiprocessor systems.
+These computers even possess and work with more than one processor at the same time.
+Thus, one can say that these are multi-user, multiprocessor systems.

 - CDC 6600

 - VAX 8842